hearsid/ng-html-to-pdf-save/README.md

 ## Angularjs save HTML as PDF in your browser
-This is an angularjs module to save HTML as PDF , it basically converts the HTML to HTML5 canvas and captures the same and converts it to PDF and saves it in your browser .
+This is an angularjs module to save HTML as PDF <a target="_blank" href="http://hearsid.github.io/pdfSave/demo/pdfAngular.html">DEMO</a>, it basically converts the HTML to HTML5 canvas and captures the same and converts it to PDF and saves it in your browser .
 <br/>
 Here are the steps :
 <br/>